Mass suicide in Demmin: Suicides

 These events, along with the fear of atrocities stirred up by the Nazi propaganda before, caused a mass panic among the population.
 Many local and refugee families killed themselves together.
-The suicides were either performed with guns, razor blades or poison, others hanged or drowned themselves in the Peene and Tollense rivers.
+The suicides were either performed with guns, razor blades, poison, or hanging, while others drowned themselves in the Peene and Tollense rivers.
 Several mothers killed their children before killing themselves, or walked into one of the rivers with a rock in a backpack and their babies in their arms.
 Some families died by walking into the rivers, tied together.
-A local forester shot three young children, then their mothers, then his wife and then himself, surviving but losing his sight.
+A local forester shot three young children, then their mothers, then his wife, and then himself, surviving but losing his sight.
 In another recorded case, a daughter cut the wrists of her parents.

-Not every suicide case was completed.
+Not every suicide attempt was completed.
 Some mothers who had drowned their children were unable to drown themselves thereafter.
 In other cases, doses of poison proved to be lethal for children, but not for their mothers.
 There were also cases where children survived attempted drownings.
 Some members who survived a first attempt at suicide killed themselves by other methods.
 A mother and her repeatedly raped daughter, for instance, died by hanging themselves in an attic, after repeatedly failing to drown themselves in the Peene river.
 Another mother who had poisoned and buried three of her four children before, tried to hang herself on an oak three times, only to be prevented from doing so each time by Soviet soldiers.
 There are further records of Soviet soldiers preventing suicides by retrieving people from the river and nursing cut wrists.
 In another case, a grandfather forcibly took away a razor blade from a mother who was about to kill her children and herself after being raped by Soviet soldiers and hearing of the death of her husband.
 After Soviet soldiers had raped a girl to death and shot her father, an aunt cut her daughter's and son's wrists as well as her own.
 The other women of the family committed suicide, only one aunt was able to save the grandmother.
 One family survived, because the 15-year-old son persuaded his mother, one of the rape victims, to save herself, when she was already being dragged by the Tollense river.